 Naturally, the ideal solution would be doing both running and cycling if you can include them in your workout routine.
 The two exercises, while similar in which muscles they activate are different in how they activate your lower muscles.

 With that said, we don't live in a perfect world, and the ideal scenario is rarely attainable.
-If your goal is to build muscle and strength, use the stationary bike.
+If your goal is to put on muscle mass and strength, use the stationary bike.
 It allows you to add a lot of resistance, which is the key element of building strength and muscle.
 You are not going to have some crazy muscle growth like these stories here from doing an at home exercise bike workout but you will see some nice results if you are training correctly.

 If you still want to use the treadmill and build muscle that way, your best bet is to perform sprint training.
 It will help you stimulate the secretion of muscle-building hormones, which will end up helping you attain a chiseled physique as you'd see on a sprinter.